3top1a/modelk/README.md

 My default, right alt switches to a function layer, where escape toggles USB/BT and F1-F3 toggles BT profiles, F4 clears the current BT profile, and F6-F8 controls multimedia.
 You can, of course, completely redesign the layout.

+## Credits

+Huge kudos go to [John Hawthorn](https://www.johnhawthorn.com/) for his [Model H](https://modelh.club/) controller that inspired this project.
+This repo started as a fork, but now doesn't share any files.

 [^batery]: currently ~3 weeks on a 400mAh battery with revision 0.3.1, will be better on newer boards

 [^models]: Tested on: 1386716